quaternionmedia/alfred/docs/about.md

-> Drama is life with all the dull bits cut out.
+!!! quote
->
+    Drama is life with all the dull bits cut out.

-> ~ Alfred Hitchcock
+    ~ Alfred Hitchcock

 ## Origin
 Alfred began as a simple, serverless video client, designed to simplify the video production process using modern web browsers with a powerful, scalable rendering engine.